Have some questions?

 - Hokkaido: ¥920/hour (around £4.50)

-Pay is monthly, so bring enough to cover your costs until your first pay day (remember this might be a month or so later).
-You may also need to pay a small bond for your lift pass or bedding.
+Pay is monthly, so bring enough to cover your costs until your first pay day (remember this might be a month or so after starting work).
+You may also need to pay a small bond for your lift pass or bedding linen.

 Anyone working in Japan for under 12 months pays around a 21% non-resident tax.
-This is standard for Working Holiday Makers and can’t be claimed back at the end of your stay.
+This is standard for Working Holiday Makers and cannot be claimed back at the end of your stay.

 - Nagano: ¥908/hour (around £4.30)